Menorca: Middle Ages

 The Vandals easily conquered the island in the fifth century.
 The Byzantine Empire recovered it in 534.
 Following the Umayyad conquest of Hispania, Menorca was annexed to the Caliphate of Córdoba in 903, with many Muslims emigrating to the island.

 Manûrqa (منورقة) was the Arabicized name given to the island by the Muslims from its annexation to the Caliphate of Cordoba by 'Isâm al-Khawlânî in 903 until the rule of the last Muslim ra'îs, Abû 'Umar ibn Sa'îd in 1287.
 The only urban centre of the island was Madînat al Jazîra or al Manûrqa (modern Ciutadella).
 Most of the population lived in small farm communities organized under a tribal structure.

 In 1231, after Christian forces took Mallorca, Menorca chose to become an independent Islamic state, albeit one tributary to King James I of Aragon.
 The island was ruled first by Abû 'Uthmân Sa'îd Hakam al Qurashi (1234–1282), and following his death by his son, Abû 'Umar ibn Sa'îd (1282–1287).

 A Catalan-Aragonese invasion, led by Alfonso III (also known as Count of Barcelona Alfons II), came on 17 January 1287; its anniversary is now celebrated as Menorca's national day.
 Once the island was captured, most of its Muslim inhabitants were enslaved and sold in the slave markets of Eivissa, Valencia and Barcelona, while others became Christians.

 After the Christian conquest of 1287, the island was part of the Crown of Aragon.
 For some time it was ceded to the Kingdom of Mallorca, a vassal state of the Crown, but it was retaken by the king of Aragon in 1343.
 Eventually the Crown of Aragon merged with the Crown of Castile, and so Menorca became part of Spain.

-During the 16th century, Turkish naval attacks destroyed Mahon, and the then capital, Ciutadella.
-In Mahon, Barbary pirates from North Africa took considerable booty and as many as 6,000 slaves.
+During the 16th century, Turkish naval attacks destroyed Mahón, and the then capital, Ciutadella.
+In Mahón, Barbary pirates from North Africa took considerable booty and as many as 6,000 slaves.
 Various Spanish kings, including Philip III and Philip IV, styled themselves "King of Minorca" as a subsidiary title.